thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         First of all remember...a little rain doesn't stop a great party on our boats ha ha...
 But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
 Please see the full booking policy provided with your invoice for full details or contact our team.

+        **Are your charters suitable for guests with limited mobility?**

+        We have welcomed several guests on board with limited mobility.
+However we do realise that each individual is different in terms of ability and what they are comfortable with.
+Please take a look at the 360 tours on the 'Our Boats' page for an ideal of getting around the boats and do bear in mind a big step up (or carry) is required to board the boats at the marina.
+Our friendly team will be happy to discuss further to ensure you and your guests are comfortable prior to making a booking.
       title: Hens Party FAQ's
     - title: HEN'S PARTY PRICING
       dropdownContent: >-